belabrockmann/100-days-of-code/r1-log.md

 ### R1D84
 Got the most of the data handling finished, also found a solution for the updating issue (a really stupid solution, but it works).

+### R1D85
+Added all the functionality that was missing.
+Got the app fully working now.